zhengchen1999/PromptSR/README.md

 ## <a name="results"></a>🔎 Results

-We achieved state-of-the-art performance on synthetic and real-world dataset.
+We achieve state-of-the-art performance on synthetic and real-world dataset.
 Detailed results can be found in the paper.

 <details>
 <summary>Evaluation on Synthetic Datasets (click to expand)</summary>